DoctorWkt/Nine-E/Readme.md

  - Write stub functions that do nothing, or do very little, e.g. return a constant `time()`.
  - Bring in more programs.
- - Modify the shell to simulate pipelines by saving the standard output of one program to a temporary file and, when it `exit()`s, start the next program with the temporary file as its standard input.